Do I Need a Texas Criminal Defense Attorney?

 What to Look for When Choosing a Criminal Defense Lawyer

 Choosing a criminal defense attorney is a daunting task.
-However, it is crucial to find the right lawyer for your specific case because the choice of your criminal defense attorney will have a significant impact on the outcome of your case.
+However, it is crucial to find the right lawyer for your specific case because the choice of your criminal defense attorney will significantly impact the outcome of your case.

 Here are several things you should look for when choosing a Georgetown criminal defense lawyer: